LinuxForHealth/connect-r-and-d/container-support/openshift/README.md

 # Linux for Health OpenShift Support

-LFH provides "QuickStart" scripts to provision an [Open Shift Container Platform (OCP) cluster](https://www.openshift.com/), and install LFH resources within the OCP cluster.
+LFH provides "QuickStart" scripts to provision an [OpenShift Container Platform (OCP) cluster](https://www.openshift.com/), and install LFH resources within the OCP cluster.
 Supported cloud platforms include Azure, with additional platforms coming soon!

 ## Pre-requisites

 - [Register](https://developers.redhat.com/register) for a free Red Hat Developer Account.
-- Download the OC CLI toolkit from the RedHat developer site
+- Download the OC CLI toolkit from the Red Hat developer site
 - Optional: Download the Azure CLI toolkit if working with OCP on Azure.

 ## Provision OCP cluster on Azure

-The `aro-quickstart.sh` script provisions a working Azure RedHat Open Shift (ARO).
+The `aro-quickstart.sh` script provisions a working Azure Red Hat OpenShift (ARO).
 Setting up ARO requires the following:

 - Azure "users" are able to create application registrations and service principals.
 - An Azure account that is a member of the "User Access Administrator" role within the Subscription.